Visual Thinking Techniques – In Search of Words

 In this book Oliver West offers a unique insight into the mind of a visual thinker.
 Chronically dyslexic himself, he has developed a unique portfolio of visual thinking techniques for learning and personal development.
 These techniques and strategies enable visual thinkers and those with dyslexic tendencies to discover why they think differently and to find learning strategies which work for them.
 They have proven successful in helping learners in all levels of education, from pre-school to postgraduate; students who have continually struggled with traditional education have found their ability to learn transformed through the use of Oliver West’s ‘Footnotes’ techniques.
 For many visual thinkers they have become an essential tool for overcoming day-to-day frustrations in memory and communication, in education and beyond.

 The book introduces some of the main characteristics of visual thinkers, and then presents a range of Footnotes visual thinking training techniques in a dyslexia-friendly format.

 Youth and Community Worker: “I recently read the book “In search of words – footnotes visual thinking techniques” by Oliver West.
 I found it a deeply moving book.
-As a dyslexic and visual thinker, so much of his book resonated with me.
-This is my journey, as I took notes, and then in words so it makes sense to others than me…” Read her journey for a demonstration of Footnotes in use.
+As a dyslexic and visual thinker, so much of his book resonated with me. “

 “Shed some tears of empathy and connection, when reading your book.
 You have really inspired me to believe that by acknowledging and tapping into my different learning style, I can achieve at University level, although some of my prof’s are doubtful…….which just makes me even more determined.”